The Best Carry On Luggage

 In this section we take a look at some of the best soft-sided 2 wheeled carry ons.

-The Eaglecreek Tarmac 22 is a soft sided rolling carry on.
+The Eaglecreek Tarmac 22 is a soft sided rolling bag.
 It looks more like it gets its styling from the outdoor backpacking world.
 It's rugged and tough looking rather than smooth and sophisticated.
 Although the plain black wouldn't look out of place wheeled by a gent in a suit.

 It's 22 inches tall and 14 inches wide and weighs 7 lbs 4 oz